 As the name suggests, in 8-Game you play 8 different poker variations.
-If you can understand the rules and the basic strategy for all of them, you're already better than most of your opponents at the lower stakes.
+If you can understand the basic poker rules and basic strategy for all of them, you're already better than most of your opponents at the lower stakes.
 Especially during tournament series like the PokerStars Micro Millions, you'll find a lot of really soft players just poking around in 8-Game for fun.

 You might come up against some strong players but remember -- they aren't using tracking software to the same extent as in Hold’em or Omaha.
 This makes 8-Game a more fun and fair game, too.
 As an additional plus you'll also learn to master more variations of poker, which will develop you as a poker player, too.
 What's not to like?

 Currently PokerStars is the only online poker site that offers 8-Game.
 Tournament fields are, of course, not as big as they are in Hold’em and Omaha but are still reasonably big compared to other smaller poker games - probably because 8-Game is really fun with a lot of action.
 8-Game is a mixed game with 6 players at the table.
 The game changes according to a fixed rotation of:

 - 2-7 Triple Draw

 - Limit Hold’em

-- Limit Omaha Hi-Lo
+- Omaha Hi-Lo

-- Limit Seven Card Stud
+- Seven Card Stud

-- Limit Stud Hi-Lo
+- Stud Hi-Lo

-- No-Limit Hold’em
+- No-Limit Texas Hold’em

 - Pot-Limit Omaha